 Such data and content can be used in improving customer relationship management, streamlining the latest technology to make it more user-friendly, and ultimately influencing purchase decisions of high-value contacts.

-One of the best ways to do the latter is to make use of intent-based marketing, which allows you to leverage intent data to target people who are already interested in your solution.
+One of the best ways to do the latter is to make use of the intent-based marketing strategy, which allows you to leverage intent data to create content that targets people who are already interested in your solution.

 What Is Intent Data?

 At its most fundamental level, intent data is a collection of actions (at any scale, from dozens to millions) that are used to express interest in your offering.
-Depending on how you measure intent, they can be anything from relevant keywords BDRs use to entice email newsletter subscribers to website visitors who respond well to your marketing efforts (e.g. promotions or upsells).
+Depending on how you measure intent, intent signals can be anything from relevant keywords BDRs use to entice email newsletter subscribers to website visitors who respond well to your marketing efforts (e.g. promotions or upsells).

-In aggregate, intent data points can be extremely useful and form the key part of intent-based marketing.
-In other words, understanding intent data can lead to marketing campaigns that are specifically targeted at people whose behavior shows a high probability of buying your service or product.
+In aggregate, intent data points can be extremely useful for your marketing team and form a key part of your intent marketing strategy.
+In other words, understanding buyer intent data can lead to marketing campaigns that are specifically targeted at people whose behavior shows a high probability of changing purchase decisions.

-Targeting campaigns at people who are already interested in your solution makes marketing much more effective.
+Targeting marketing efforts at people who are already interested in your solution makes for effective marketing campaigns.
 For example, if one of your target accounts is researching your competitors, you can assign more budget to programmatic advertising that would show up at every search query.
 You concentrate your efforts instead of trying to reach everybody you can.
-As a result, you’ll be able to pass on more high-quality leads to your sales team.
+As a result, you’ll be able to pass on more high-quality leads to your sales and marketing teams.

-If you work in sales, you know the true cost of getting low-quality, cold leads from mediocre marketing campaigns.
+If you work in sales, you know the true cost of getting low-quality, cold leads from mediocre marketing efforts.